 contact our Privacy Official listed on the bottom of this page.

-You may file a complaint with us or the Secretary of Health and Human Services if you believe your privacy rights have
+If you believe we have violated your rights, you may file a complaint with the Secretary of Health and Human Services or by

-If you have any questions about this Notice, please contact our Privacy Officer, Maureen Petrillo, by mail at the
+If you have any questions about this Notice, please contact our Privacy Officer by calling 973-839-6400 or by mail

-THIS NOTICE WAS PUBLISHED PRIOR TO AND BECOMES EFFECTIVE ON ARIL 14, 2003.
+THIS NOTICE WAS PUBLISHED PRIOR TO AND BECOMES EFFECTIVE ON APRIL 14, 2003.

 A COPY OF THIS NOTICE WILL BE GIVEN TO A PATIENT UPON REQUEST